 When Aikau was growing up in Hawaii, he helped his father and grandfather work on cars and bikes.
 "It runs in the family," he says.
 "My grandpa and dad were building and working on cars and bikes their whole life.
 At the age of ten, I can remember my grandpa letting me take his '69 Dodge Charger to the corner store to get us ice cream.
 The owner of the store came out to say hello to my grandpa -- but to his surprise, grandpa was nowhere to be found.
 I will never forget the look on his face!"

 Today, Aikau shares his love of cars with his daughters.
 "They are learning how much satisfaction can come from fixing something that is broken, to finally making it work," he says.
 "Or, turning nothing into something."

-This mentality carries through into Aikau's work, where he uses Bomber's safety and sunglasses.
+This mentality carries through Counting Cars with Shannon Aikau, where he uses Bomber's safety and sunglasses.

 So, why did Aikau pick Bomber over the competition?

 "There are many eye glass companies out there," he says.
 "People have options, but Bomber is in a class of their own.
 They are affordable while providing all of the latest looks.
 Durability and Safety are probably the two most important aspects to consumers -- two things I do not have to think twice about with Bomber.
 Not to mention features like floating in water, and the polarized colored lenses.